 Here’s a look at what’s happening with your baby — and your body — this month.

-Your baby now weighs in at close to 3 pounds, and measures over 15 inches in length — about the size of a large acorn squash.
-She continues to gain weight at a rapid pace, and will more than double her current size by the time you welcome her into the world.
-You should really feel her movements now, and you might even see an elbow or knee pop up from your belly!
-Get to know her movements, and report any significant slowing to your doctor.
+Your baby now weighs close to 3 pounds and measures over 15 inches in length — about the size of a large acorn squash.
+She continues to gain weight at a rapid pace and will more than double her current size by the time you welcome her into the world.
+You should really feel her movements now, and you might even see an elbow or knee pop up from your belly.
+Get to know her movements.
+Report any significant slowing to your doctor.
 Your baby’s brain, lungs, and muscles are also growing and maturing.
-Soon, they’ll be ready for life on the outside!
+Soon, they’ll be ready for life on the outside.

 At this late stage of your pregnancy, you might notice a few contractions.
 Chances are these aren’t the real things, but rather the “practice” contractions known as Braxton Hicks.
 You can tell the difference by the frequency and duration.
 Braxton Hicks contractions come infrequently, last for varying periods of time, and shouldn’t be painful.
 If the contractions start coming steadily or painfully, call your doctor.
 You might be in true labor.

-As your uterus grows and pushes up on your ribcage, you might find it harder to catch your breath.
-In a few weeks, your baby will “drop” lower into your pelvis, and you’ll breathe much easier.
-You might also feel more tired now, both from the effort of carrying around your growing baby, and because it’s harder to find a comfortable sleep position.
-If you feel exhausted, ask your health care provider for advice on getting more rest.
+As your uterus grows and pushes on your ribcage, you might find it harder to catch your breath.
+In a few weeks, your baby will drop lower into your pelvis, and you’ll breathe much easier.
+You might also feel more tired now, both from the effort of carrying around your growing baby and because it’s harder to find a comfortable sleep position.
+If you feel exhausted, ask your healthcare provider for advice on getting more rest.
 You need it now.

 Your baby now weighs over 4 pounds and has reached 16 inches in length.
 His skeleton, toenails, and fingernails have formed.
 The soft hair called lanugo that once covered his body has started to disappear, although some babies still carry vestiges of this furry coat at birth.
 By week 32, he should be sliding into the head-down position from which he’ll be born.
 If he hasn’t made the move yet, don’t worry.
 There’s still time for him to shift position.